bd05/bd05.github.io/_posts/2017-01-09-jekyll-gotchas.markdown

 1) Install [Chocolatey][chocolatey-link].

 2) Install Ruby v2.2.4 by running the command `choco install ruby -version 2.2.4`.
 If you have a later version of Ruby installed, you MUST uninstall it before you do this.
-Simply setting the flat to `--allow downgrade` is not enough.
+Simply setting the flag to `--allow downgrade` is not enough.

 3) Install the corresponding Ruby development kit with the `choco install ruby2.devkit` command.